ythuangyt/friendship-mobility/index.md

 }
 </script>

+As the plot shows, if you are accostumed to yoga studios, your movements are most likely very similar to any person that takes yoga classes too, even if that person is a total stranger!
+On the other hand if you meet a stranger at a diner, it is less likely that you two have similar preferences when it comes to visiting places.
+After all this makes sense: your passion for yoga could be the consequence (or the cause) of other hobbies, which is likely also the case for other yoga passionates.
+However, the fact that you often go to the diner won't reveal much about you as a person!

 ## Most Common Check-in Location Types in Different Countries

+As mentioned before, having two persons in different countries makes a difference in places they visit, due to many factors such as culture.
+How does that translate in practice ?
+Let us look at the most common checkin location types for 10 major countries, through the following word clouds.

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/wordcloud.html"></iframe>

+Noodle places in Japan, bakeries in France and *soccer* fields in Great Britain?
+Sounds about right!

 ## Periodic behaviors in Different Countries
 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/periodic.html"></iframe>

+Another big cultural difference between countries lies in the periodic behavoir of the society.
+For example, is it likely that a Swiss citizen and a Chinese citizen follow the same work hours ?

+Well not really!
+Let us look at the distribution of checkins at the office throughout the world, as a function of time.

+There indeed is a clear difference between the western world where most employees follow a 9-to-5 job, and the eastern world where it is more likely to start working later, but also stay working later!

 ## Seasonality of Check-in Location Types in Different Countries

+A person's movements is very complex to understand, as it includes many factors, one of which is the time of the year!
+How much do you think a user's movements depends on the season?
+Actually, quite a lot!
+The following plots show the distribution of checkins for some location type in 4 major countries.

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/seasonality_differentCountries.html"></iframe>

+As it was to be expected, parks in Great Britain experience a real drought in the winter!
+This makes sense, no one wants to walk around Hyde Park in the freezing cold, right *mate*?
+It seems however that other locations do not follow this pattern, quite the opposite instead: shrines in Japan see their popularity grow, since they are a great place to go when it is freezing cold outside.